Inflectra/spira-documentation/docs/External-Bug-Tracking-Integration/Using-SpiraTeam-with-Jira-Cloud.md

 ## Product Configuration
-Now that the datasync and user mapping has been setup system wide, you are ready to configure the datasync at the product level.
+Now that the datasync and user mapping have been set up system-wide, you are ready to configure the datasync at the product level.
 This is an important and necessary part of the process.
 It tells the datasync what products to sync with, what to sync it with in Jira, and how to sync up all the different fields.

 ??? info "How to copy datasync configuration to another product"
     Once you have successfully configured the product for the datasync, you can clone the datasync configuration.
 When creating a new product, make sure to choose the option to "Create product from Existing product" rather than "Use Default Template" so that all the product mappings get copied across to the new product.